faucetsdn/udmi/docs/specs/onboarding.md

 * **Node**: A 'discovery node' responsible for handling on-prem non-UDMI discovery communication with a device
 * **Cloud**: The on-prem/in-cloud boundary.
 Things to the left are things in the building, to the right are in the cloud
 * **Agent**: Responsible for managing the overall _discovery_ process (how often, what color, etc...)
-* **Matcher**: Uses hueristics, ML, or a UI to convert discovery information into a concrete device/sink mapping
+* **Mapper**: Uses hueristics, ML, or a UI to convert discovery information into a concrete device/sink mapping
 * **Sink**: Ultimate recepient of pointset information.
 The thing that cares about 'temperature' in a room

 Notes & Caveats: